Stress and vowel reduction in English: Weak and strong forms of function words

 Other words that have weak forms in many varieties of English include your (weakly pronounced as [jə], or [jɚ] in rhotic accents), and my (pronounced [mɨ] or [mi]).
 These are sometimes given the eye dialect spellings yer and me.

 In highly formal registers with exaggeratedly careful enunciation, weak forms may be avoided.
 An example is singing, where strong forms may be used almost exclusively, apart (normally) from a, although weak forms may be used more frequently as tempo increases and note-values shorten.

 The vowel reduction in weak forms may be accompanied by other sound changes, such as h-dropping, consonant elision, and assimilation.
 For example, and may reduce to [ən] or just the syllabic consonant [n̩], or [ŋ̍] by assimilation with a following velar, as in lock and key.
 Compare also definite article reduction.

 Synchronically, 'em [əm] functions as a weak form of them, though historically it is derived from a different pronoun, the Old English hem.

 The homonymy resulting from the use of some of the weak forms can lead to confusion in writing; the identity of the weak forms of have and of sometimes leads to misspellings such as "would[sic] of", "could[sic] of", etc. for would have, could have, etc.

-English weak forms are distinct from the clitic forms found in some languages, which are words fused with an adjacent word, as in Italian mangiarla, "to-eat-it".
+English weak forms are clitics: they form a rhythmic pattern with an adjacent word, and cannot occur alone.